linkeddatacenter/ezclassifier.com/content/en/docs/Reference/_index.md

   Will ignore the first line of the CSV file.

 - `-i, --input=<inputFilename>`
   The file containing the training data, by default “-” that means std in (e.g. -i - ).
-The stream is supposed to be in CSV format and MUST contain two fields (“prototype” and “class”) plus an optional field “weight” ranging from 0 to 1 (1 by default).
+The stream is supposed to be in CSV format and MUST contain two fields (“prototype” and “class”) and some [additional fields]({{< ref "training file" >}}).

 - `-k, --api-key=<apiKey>`
   A registered API key.
 If not present, the value from the env variable TC_API_KEY is used.